oneofthezombies/cpp-game-server-portfolio/README.md

-# C++ Game Server Portfolio

-This project is a simple "game server" and "game client" portfolio written in C++.
-It simply implemented communication between the "game server" and the "game client".
-It did not implement communication between servers or with relational databases and memory databases.
+# Rock, Paper, Scissors, Lizard, Spock

+The project is a 1:1 matching multiplayer __Rock, Paper, Scissors, Lizard, Spock__ game.
+It was implemented using `C++ Standard 20` and `Linux epoll` without the use of third-party.

 # Prerequisites